jeremypedersen/fcExamples/get-ssl-certs/README.md

 # Get SSL Certificates

-- Status: Code tested and working as of 2019-10-11
+- Status: Code still under test, not ready to use

 ## What